jeffhuang4704/vulasset/README.md

 ```
     createdummyasset = 1        // Set to 1 to create dummy data
-    howmany_cve                 // Number of CVEs to generate
+    howmany_cve                 // Number of CVEs to generate   ❌ obsolete  // no longer valid.
     howmany_asset               // Number of assets to generate
     howmany_cve_per_asset       // Number of CVEs per asset

     example:
-    v1/vulasset?createdummyasset=1&howmany_cve=5000&howmany_asset=10000&howmany_cve_per_asset=18
+    v1/vulasset?createdummyasset=1&howmany_asset=10000&howmany_cve_per_asset=18
 ```

-In above example, the system will generate 5000 CVEs with names starting with "CVE-2030," create 10000 workload assets, and allocate 18 CVEs to each asset randomly selected from the pool of 5000 CVEs.
+In above example, the system will create 10000 workload assets, and allocate 18 CVEs to each asset randomly selected from the CVE database.
-Please be aware that while we generate 5000 CVEs, the number of CVEs written to the database depends on the impact of assets.

-Please note that the creation of this dataset is a long process, it took over xx minutes to create 10000 assets.

-After generating the dataset, when querying using the GET `/v1/vulasset` endpoint, ensure to include a special URL parameter `perftest=1` in your request to the Controller.
+[❌ obsolete] this part is no longer needed.
+You only need to have the environment variable TELEMETRY_NEUVECTOR_EP set After generating the dataset, when querying using the GET `/v1/vulasset` endpoint, ensure to include a special URL parameter `perftest=1` in your request to the Controller.
 This instructs the Controller to treat the data as real Kubernetes workload.
 Since these data are not actual Kubernetes workloads, the Controller requires this flag to recognize and process them correctly.
 Include the special flag in your query for the proper handling of the generated data.

 ### curl examples